r4gus/zigtoberfest/content/agenda.md

 ### Speaker: Lukas Pietzschmann

 I'm currently studying for my master's in CS at Ulm University, where I also got to know the topic I want to present.

+## Flow Control: a programmer's text editor

+I will talk about the development of the the Flow Control text editor that is written in Zig.
+Including a short demo of the editor's functions and a quick overview of it's internal architecture and design.

+### Speaker: CJ van den Berg (aka neurocyte)

+I am known as neurocyte on github and in the Zig community.
+I am a software engineer by day, working on large scale high performance projects.
+Mostly in C++, but at one point or another I've used pretty much every language out there.
+With 30 years of development experience I've been around the world and an worked in many different industries.
+I learned Zig about two years ago and spend most of my free hobby time working on Flow Control.
+Today I live in the German countryside with my family and work remotely in Prague.